Author: Unionchem Publish Time: 2023-06-01 Origin: www.unionchem.com.cn

 In conclusion, xanthan gum is a natural ingredient that is derived from the fermentation of carbohydrates by a naturally occurring bacterium.
 While it undergoes significant processing before it is used as a food additive, it is still considered safe and natural by regulatory bodies.
 At Unionchem, we are committed to providing high-quality xanthan gum that meets the highest standards of purity and safety.

-Sourcing Hydroxyethyl Cellulose (HEC): A Buyer’s Guide to Quality & Suppliers
+Sourcing Polyanionic Cellulose (PAC): A Buyer’s Guide to Quality & Reliability

 +86 533 7220272